refuge/refuge.io/blog/_posts/2013-11-10-repository-reorganisation-and-other-news.md

 tags: refuge
 ---

-Good news, during the next two months I will be able to dedicace more time to the Refuge project.
+Good news, during the next two months I will be able to dedicate more time to the Refuge project.
 Which means that a lot of code will be released.
-Coffer will be finally released this month as an easy way to store, sync and share any content in a decentralized manner.
+Coffer will be finally released this month as an easy way to store, sync and share any content in a decentralised manner.

 In the process, I decided to reorganise a little the project and make easier